Kevin Spacey's accuser describes the Oscar-winning actor as a 'slippery, snaky' predator to avoid

 The actor, who has homes in the U.S. and London, is free on bail.
 He served as artistic director at the Old Vic from 2003 until 2015.

-The man said he reacted with horror when Spacey made first contact by rubbing his neck early in their work relationship in the early 2000s.
+The man who testified Monday said he reacted with horror when Spacey first made physical contact by rubbing his neck early in their work relationship in the early 2000s.

-“The first time that he touched me was just a massive shock,” he testified.
+“The first time that he touched me was just a massive shock,” he said.
 “I just don’t like people’s hands on me.”

 When he complained to a woman he worked for, she laughed it off and she said, “You can cope, you can handle it.
 We all know what he’s like,” he said.